KnudsenMorten/ClientInspectorV2/README.md

 Feel free to add more cool data-collections to suit your needs.
 If you want to take part in the community, please send me your collections, if you think they can be of great great value to others.

-Drop me an email on mok@mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.
+Drop me an email on mok @ mortenknudsen.net with your code, then I will include it - for the benefit of the whole community.

 <br>